quirozfm/Air-Toxin-Cancer-vs-Demographics-Analysis/README.md

 # Results
 ___________________________________________

     The results, presented through various charts, plots, and tables, offer valuable insights into the relationship between air toxins, cancer incidence, and demographic vulnerability.

 ### Correlation Matrix

-The correlation matrix is a tabular representation of the pairwise correlation between all your variables.
 In my study, the correlation matrix gives an initial insight into the relationship between different demographic vulnerability and air toxins indicators with total cancer incidence (tot_can).
 For instance, 'MINORPCT' (the percentage of minority population) has a positive correlation of 0.26 with 'tot_can', indicating that areas with a higher proportion of minority population have a higher incidence of cancer.
 'OVER64PCT' (the percentage of population over 64 years old) has a negative correlation of -0.37 with 'tot_can', suggesting that areas with a higher elderly population tend to have lower cancer incidence.

 ![Pearson_Corelation](Images/Pearson-R.png)

+    The correlation matrix is a tabular representation of the pairwise correlation between all our variables.

 |            | tot_can   | MINORPCT  | LOWINCPCT | LESSHSPCT | LINGISOPCT | UNDER5PCT | OVER64PCT |